GeorgeSchafer/DOOMify/README.md

 ## Instructions

-Simply copy the scripts into the GIMP plug-ins folder.
+Simply copy (_not cut_) the folder of the version you are using into the GIMP user AppData folder.
 Use the file paths below as a guide.

 ### GIMP 2.X